OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/create-client-only-routes.md

 export default User;
 ```

 This code will render a page using the standard `Layout` component.
-The content of the page will depend on the exact route used, and the component it maps to.
+The content of the page will depend on the exact route used and the component it maps to.
 In this example we're mapping the path */user/profile* to the component `Profile`.

-This uses two new components, `PrivateRoute`, and `Profile` which haven't been defined just yet.
+This uses two new components, `PrivateRoute`, and `Profile` which we'll define next.

 ## Define a `PrivateRoute` component